izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 ## Drop a SQL table
 Finally, We will go over how to drop an entire SQL table.

-1. Run the following command to drop an entire table.
+1. Run the following command to drop an entire table:
 ``` sql
 DROP TABLE <TableName>;
 ```
     The ```DROP TABLE``` keyword specifies which table you would like to drop.

+    You should see the table disappear from the schema pane when it is successfully dropped:
     !!! success
         ![Drop Table](images/DropTable.jpg)